Here’s everything you need to know about interest-only home loans

 Offset accounts may come in handy

-If you are coming to the end of the interest only period, you will need to think about what step to take next.
-Depending on the investment strategy, investors in particular can be reticent to change to principal and interest repayments.
+If you are coming to the end of the interest only period, you will need to think about your next steps.
+Depending on the investment strategy, investors in particular can be reticent to change to principal-and-interest repayments.
 The options available include:

-Brooke is a first home buyer who took out a $350,000 home loan over 25 years at 4.25%.
-She opted for the maximum interest-only period that the lender offered which was 10 years.
-After 5 years she planned to rent the property out and move back in with her parents to fast track saving for a deposit on a unit closer to the city.
+Brooke is a first home buyer who took out a $400,000 home loan over 25 years at 2.54%.
+She opted for the maximum interest-only period that the lender offered, which was 10 years.
+After five years, she planned to rent the property out and move back in with her parents to fast track saving for a deposit on a unit closer to the city.

-During the 5 years she made the principal and interest repayment of $1,896, but only paid the interest amount on the loan $1,240 and the remainder $656 in the offset account.
-By the end of the 5 years she had amassed almost $40,000 and was well on her way to saving a deposit for a unit.
+During the five years she made the principal and interest repayments of $1,803, but only paid the interest-only amount on the loan of $847 and the remainder $956 in the offset account.
+By the end of the 5 years she had amassed more than $57,0,00 and was well on her way to saving a deposit for a unit.

 Tips to benefit

-- Have a plan.
-As illustrated above, there are lots of reasons why you would choose an interest only home loan.
-But you need to have a plan as to what you want to achieve and stick to it.
-Without discipline, you could end up not making any inroads into what you owe and pay a lot more in interest along the way.
+Have a plan.
+As illustrated above, there are lots of reasons why you would choose an interest-only home loan.
+But you need to have a clear idea of what you want to achieve.
+Without discipline, you could end up not making any inroads into what you owe, and pay a lot more in interest along the way.

-- Work out what features you need.
+Work out the features you need.
 Decide what features are important to you and compare loans with these features.
-Compare interest only terms that are offered, whether they allow you to pay extra and redraw for free, whether you can split the loan, whether you can time your repayments so that they come out when you are paid or whether it has an offset account.
+Compare interest-only terms that are offered, whether they allow you to pay extra and redraw for free, whether you can split the loan, whether you can time your repayments so that they come out when you are paid or whether it has an offset account.

-- Pay extra into an offset account.
+Pay extra into an offset account.
 Any money that is put into an offset account will reduce the amount of interest you have to pay on the loan.
-It is also a great way to get used to higher repayments when your home loan reverts back to principal and interest.
+It is also a great way to get used to higher repayments when your home loan reverts to principal-and-interest.